The Beresford: Towers

 The Beresford has three octagonal towers above the northeast, southwest, and southeast corners of the 20th story.
 Each tower has four wider faces, which are parallel to Manhattan's street grid, as well as four narrower faces, which are diagonal to the street grid.
 There are balustrades, flanked by console brackets, on the wider faces of each tower.
 There are large arched windows above the balustrades.
-The arches were originally open-air openings but were infilled with windows in the 1950s.
+The arches were originally open-air openings but were fitted with windows in the 1950s.
 Above each console bracket, engaged columns support a triangular broken pediment with an oval bull's-eye opening at the center.
 Above the oval openings are winged cherubs' heads.
 There are also decorations of half-cherubs flanking rams' heads and urns, as well as swags that hang from rosettes.

 On the narrower faces of each tower are finials.
 These are supported by console brackets, which are placed beneath the level of the arched windows on the wider faces.
 Each narrow face contains a rectangular blind opening.
 Above each of these openings are triangular broken pediments, followed by panels with winged cherubs' heads.
 Above the towers are pyramidal roofs with copper and glass lanterns.